Delemangi/synthra/README.md

 ### Running (Docker Setup)

-1. Copy or rename the `.env.schema` file to `.env`, and edit it to your liking, or leave it as is
+1. Copy or rename the `.env.sample` file to `.env`, and edit it to your liking, or leave it as is
 2. Run `docker compose up`

 ### Running (Manual Setup)